 But what about traveling long distance ? … Is it still cheaper, compared to my very efficient, 10 years old Mazda 3 ? … these were questions we could not get out of our minds before driving the Model 3 long distance.

-After a first longer drive from Vegas to California, the next big adventure was taking the Model 3 for a 1500 miles trip, from Vegas to Colorado , Utah and back home.
+After a first test drive from Vegas to California, the next big adventure was driving the Model for 1500 miles from Vegas to Colorado , Utah and back home.

 Here are my first conclusions, after a long electric adventure: